NVIDIA/DIGITS/docs/GettingStarted.md

     % ./digits-devserver

-NOTE:  The first time DiGiTS is run, you will be asked for the location of some directories.
+NOTE:  The first time DIGITS is run, you will be asked for the location of some directories.
 It should look something like the following:
 <pre>
 ./runme.sh
   ___  _  ___ _ _____ ___